Severson-Group/AMDS/HighVoltageCard/docs/README.md

 The voltage measurement card was designed to the following specifications:

 1. Voltage measurement range of +/- 500V
-2. SPI output to interface with the sensor motherboard
+2. SPI output to interface with the AMDS mainboard
 3. +/- 10V BNC output

 ## Block Diagram